-Lucy Hope grew up in North Wales, though now she lives in the Cotswolds.
+Lucy Hope writes books about children having adventures in dark gothic settings, inspired by the house she grew up in North Wales, though now she lives in the Cotswolds.
 After jobs ranging from managing telecoms products to working in schools, she did a master's degree in Writing for Young People at Bath Spa university.
-Fledgling is her first novel.
+Wren is her latest novel.

 Q&A with Lucy Hope